Portfolio vs. Resume: What They Include and When to Use Them

 Although resumes come in multiple formats, such as variations for particular professions, the following information is often present in all resumes:

-Objective or summary statement: This section serves as an introduction to who you are.
-You can use it to show a bit of your personality and highlight your relevant skills, qualifications and achievements.
+This section serves as an introduction to who you are as a candidate.
+You can use it to show a bit of your personality and highlight your relevant skills, qualifications and achievements throughout your career so a hiring manager wants to read the rest of the document.
+Hiring managers may review several resumes when looking for a candidate and a strong professional summary can help you gain their attention.

-Work experience: You only want to add work experience that directly applies to the specific job, including volunteer jobs if they're relevant.
+You only want to add work experience that directly applies to the specific job, including volunteer jobs and internships if they're relevant.
 Most hiring managers prefer you list your experience in reverse chronological order.

-Skills: Use this section to list both hard and soft skills that show your suitability for the job.
+Use this section to list both hard and soft skills that show your suitability for the job.
 Aim to incorporate relevant skills from the job description.
+Soft skills may include communication, teamwork, and leadership skills.
+Hard skills may include graphic design, direct sales, and computer programming.

 What is a portfolio?

 A portfolio typically may include different content, such as photographs, videos, illustrations, website links and text.
-Although a wide range of professionals uses portfolios, they especially provide creative and artistic professionals with a means to showcase their work.
-Professionals who commonly use portfolios include artists, photographers, designers, writers, architects and developers.
+Although a wide range of candidates use portfolios, they especially provide creative and artistic candidates with a means to showcase their work.
+Individuals who commonly use portfolios include artists, photographers, designers, writers, architects and developers.

 What does a portfolio typically include?